 I like getting to know the neighbors and observing the local lifestyle, but most of all, I like being able to prepare meals at home instead of eating in restaurants three times a day.
 Seriously, wouldn’t you rather eat breakfast in your jammies and refill your own coffee cup rather than wait for someone else to do it?

 I’ve already told you about the wonderful villa we enjoyed in Tuscany and another rental in Florence.
-My next post will be about Sicily, but right now I want to share with you my two favorite homes-away-from home in Hawaii.
+My next post will be about Sicily, but right now I want to share with you my two favorite vacation rentals in Hawaii.

 Vacation Rentals in Hawaii